difference between hardcover and paperback

 Another difference between the two is their cost and convenience.
 Hardcovers are typically more expensive than paperbacks, as they require more materials and production time, and are often released first.
 Paperbacks are cheaper, easier to carry around, and more readily available in bookstores, newsstands, and online retailers.
 They are also lighter and more convenient for traveling, making them a preferred choice for casual readers and those who are always on the go.

-See also difference between cartoon and animated
+See also difference between russian and ukrainian language

 Aesthetic Appeal and Collectability